dalmia/Quora-Question-Pairs/index.md

 ## Model Architecture

 We use a [Siamese Neural Network](http://yann.lecun.com/exdb/publis/pdf/chopra-05.pdf) architecture with [Gated Recurrent Units](https://arxiv.org/abs/1409.0473) in combination with traditional Machine Learning algorithms like Random Forest, SVM and Adaboost.
-(Arxiv paper soon to be linked with results).

 ## Running the model